rashevskyv/dbi/README_ENG.md

 * **Show 'Mods & Cheats' folder** (`ShowMACInInstalledGames`) - When set to false, the virtual directory **Mods & cheats** in the Installed games menu in MTP mode is not shown, which redirects to `sdmc:/atmosphere/contents/TITLEID/` on the memory card.
 * **Use TitleID for 'Mods & Cheats'** (`MACasTID`) - Displays the "Mods & Cheats" folder in MTP mode as a TitleID.
 * **Turn off screen** (`TurnOffScreen`) - Enables or disables turning off the console screen when connected in MTP mode.
+* **Android extensions** (`ReportAndroidExtension`) - whether to use the corresponding command set when working with MTP.
+Sometimes PC clients based on libmtp (Mac or Linux) do not correctly recognize the device, which may result in a decrease in data transfer speed.
+In such cases, it is recommended to try changing this setting.

 **In the config but not in the menu:**